smdbagent/KChartGen/README.md

-iChartGen
+KChartGen
 =========

-i stands for insensible, a pure Javascript chart generator to create line charts similar to the infamious János Kothencz chart
+A pure Javascript chart generator to create line charts similar to the infamious János Kothencz chart